natanbc/tunrotate/README.md

 - DefaultRoutes: whether default routes for 0.0.0.0/0 and ::/0 should be set inside the namespace.
 Defaults to `true`.
 - ExtraRoutes: additional routes to configure inside the namespace.
 Defaults to `[]`.
 - Policy: policies to determine where to send packets from inside the namespace.
 Defaults to `[]`, which simply acts as if any connections made inside the namespace were made by the tunrotate process if AllowUnknown is true, otherwise always drops all connections.
+- TcpConnectTimeout: how long to wait for a TCP connection to be established before giving up.
+Defaults to 60s.
+Can be overriden by command line flags.
+- TcpWaitTimeout: how long to wait for data (on either direction) of a TCP connection before giving up.
+Defaults to 60s.
+Can be overriden by command line flags.
+- UdpConnectTimeout: how long to wait for a response UDP packet before giving up.
+Defaults to 20s.
+Can be overriden by command line flags.
+- UdpWaitTimeout: how long to wait for UDP packets (on either direction) before giving up.
+Defaults to 20s.
+Can be overriden by command line flags.

 ### Route objects